MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - Convert onnx models to quantized ONNX models
 - Convert floating point models to 16-bit floating point precision models
 - Create custom ONNX operators

+[!NOTE]
+The [latest version of WinMLTools](https://pypi.org/project/winmltools/1.3.0/)  supports conversion to ONNX versions 1.2.2 and 1.3, as specified respectively by ONNX opsets 7 and 8.
+Previous versions of the tool do not have support for ONNX 1.3.

 ## Install WinMLTools